Graduate and Professional Education

-Acceptance of an offer of financial assistance (such as graduate scholarship, fellowship, traineeship or assistantship) for the next academic year by an actual or prospective graduate student completes an agreement which both student and graduate school expect to honor.
+Acceptance of an offer of financial assistance (such as graduate scholarship, fellowship, traineeship or assistantship) for the next academic year by an actual or prospective graduate student completes an agreement which both student and the university are expected to honor.
 In those instances in which the student accepts the offer before April 15, and subsequently desires to withdraw, the student may submit in writing a resignation of the appointment at any time through April 15.
 However, an acceptance given or left in force after April 15 commits the student not to accept another offer without first obtaining written release from the institution to which a commitment has been made.
 Similarly, an offer by an institution after April 15 is conditional on presentation by the student of the written release from any previously accepted offer.

 Graduate AssistantshipsGraduate assistantships are awarded each year by departments of the university on the basis of scholastic accomplishment, academic promise and competence.
 Only students regularly enrolled in USC graduate degree programs are eligible for appointment as graduate assistants and may be appointed to a maximum of one year at a time.
 All graduate assistants are under direct and assigned supervision of regular faculty members and report regularly on the conduct and performance of their responsibilities to the supervising faculty.
 These awards include: teaching/laboratory assistants, assistant lecturers and research assistants.
 The Graduate Assistant Handbook can be found at www.usc.edu/dept/GRADSCHL.